SchedMD/slurm-gcp/README.md

 # Slurm on Google Cloud Platform

+**NOTE: This will be the last release supporting Deployment Manager.
+Please migrate your workflows to Terraform (found in the tf folder).
+All future features / functionality will be integrated with Terraform.**

 The following describes setting up a Slurm cluster using [Google Cloud Platform](https://cloud.google.com), bursting out from an on-premise cluster to nodes in Google Cloud Platform and setting a multi-cluster/federated setup with